Mecca-Research/The-Binary-Decomposition-Interface/bdi_kernel/docs/PHASE7_BUG_FIXES.md

 ## Overview

-This document details three critical bugs discovered in the Phase 7 Math Subsystem implementation and their resolutions.
+This document details six critical bugs discovered in the Phase 7 Math Subsystem implementation and their resolutions.
 All bugs posed significant risks to memory safety, program stability, and computational correctness.
+Bugs #1-4 were fixed in the initial phase, and Bugs #5-6 were discovered in the Bug #4 fix and are addressed in this update.

 ---